Proposed Online Accessibility Act

 How web accessibility benefits business owners

 If you are a business owner, you may be familiar with the term bounce rate.
-The bounce rate of a website is the rate of how long users stay on a website.
+The bounce rate of a website is the version of a metric that measures the rate of how long users stay on a website.
 Unlike conversion rates that we want to be high, our goal is to have a lower bounce rate.
-The lower the bounce rate, the longer people are staying on the website.
+Following the web accessibility guidelines can significantly contribute to reducing this rate.
+The lower the bounce rate, the better, because it means people are staying on the website longer.
+This is often adhered to within various web entities and is incorporated within their policies pertaining to user retention.

-On the contrary, a higher bounce rate indicates a poorly constructed site.
-A website that lacks accessibility would be considered a poorly constructed site.
-A poorly constructed website includes things like non-responsive design, lack of color contrast, and missing form labels.
+On the contrary, a higher bounce rate indicates a poorly constructed site version, particularly if it fails to meet web accessibility standards.
+A website that ignores the importance of accessibility and lacks necessary elements would fit this description perfectly.
+Elements of a poorly constructed site include things like non-responsive design, lack of color contrast, and missing form labels.

-Our goal is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
-A study found that 71% of disabled web users will leave a website when it is not accessible.
-This is a large enough percentage to have a significant impact against the overall bounce rate.
-Business owners must prioritize web accessibility to avoid potential loss of customers.
+Our primary aim is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
+A study found that a staggering 71% of disabled web users will leave a website version that does not fulfill accessibility requirements.
+This is a large enough percentage to significantly impact the overall bounce rate.
+Hence, all business entities must incorporate accessibility requirements into their policies to avoid a potential loss of customers.

 How web accessibility benefits developers and Google

-If your web developer argues that web accessibility does not benefit them, then it may be time to find a new developer as it is just undeniable how vital web accessibility for developers is, especially nowadays.
-Developers aim to create high quality websites and know that the cleaner the code is, the faster their websites will run.
-If a website’s load time is slow or a website fails to rank high in search results, the development team is responsible.
-Cleaner code means faster, high quality code.
-Semantically correct code is cleaner code.
-Accessible code is semantically correct.
-This means that code is written according to specifications.
-HTML elements (code) have semantic meaning.
-Developers optimize a website’s accessibility and performance by using code as it is intended.
+If your web developer argues that web accessibility does not benefit them, then it may be time to seek services elsewhere.
+The value of web accessibility for developers, especially in today’s digital version of the age, is undeniable.
+Developers take pride in crafting high-quality websites and understand that cleaner code paves the way for a faster and more proficient website.
+If a website’s load time is slow or it fails to rank high in search results, the development team is usually held accountable.
+HTML elements (code) have semantic meaning, and web entities optimize their website’s accessibility and performance by using code as intended.

 It’s not going to be easy to file a web accessibility complaint